 - Hustler

-Most B2B buyers in today’s marketplace know that “Business Development Professional,” “Relationship Manager,” or “Account Executive” all translate into “Salesperson.”
-So, for those interested in downplaying the obvious, this isn’t a tactic that is going to go very far.
+Most B2B buyers today know that “Business Development Professional,” “Relationship Manager,” or “Account Executive” all translate into “Salesperson.”
+So, for those interested in downplaying the obvious, this isn’t a tactic that will go very far.

 Many looking for an alternative title to “salesperson” are actually looking for a way to position themselves (or their team of salespeople) more favorably with prospects and clients.